 Research Is Crucial, because Every Niche Is Different; and you’ll meet different kinds of customers with different mindsets.

+First Of All, You Must Target A Larger Market; Such As:

 The Internet Marketing Niche

 The Personal Development Niche

 Both Of These Markets Could Be Potentially Big; For You To Generate Sales.
 Identify The Market, and The Front-End Offer You Can Promote In It.